 SUBRECIPIENT will employ or have arrangements to provide access to licensed professional counselors, social workers, therapists, allied health professionals or a combination of these professionals to provide counseling services and outlets for discussion regarding any and all aspects of a participant's life, inclusive of mental, social, physical, emotional, and behavioral health aspects that may be beyond the scope of regular staff.
-SUBRECIPIENT must have licensed professionals available in sufficient numbers so that each participant is able to have an introductory 1-on-1 meeting with an appropriately licensed professional within 14 business days of their program enrollment.
-SUBRECIPIENT must a have licensed professional available on site at least one day per month who is available to participants upon request.
+SUBRECIPIENT must have licensed professionals available in sufficient numbers so that each participant is able to have an introductory 1-on-1 meeting with an appropriately licensed professional.
 SUBRECIPIENT will require the licensed professionals, or their organization, to respond to participant requests for services within 24 hours.
 At a minimum, the response must include documented outreach to schedule an appointment.
 SUBRECIPIENT will require the professional to have flexible hours of contact, including but not limited to weekends and after "traditional" work hours.
 SUBRECIPIENT will continue to provide participants with access to these services as often as needed through the end of the 12-month retention period.